thamoui/js-cookie-clicker/README.md

 Further improvement to buy is to use : Autoclick.
 Once you have a credit of `200`, an automatic click will be  done  every second. (`setInterval` is your friend)

 ## Level 12: Shopping autoclicker
 The autoclicker will not be automatic.
 We must now buy the autoclicker.
-You will add a button with `id` Autoclic.
+You will add a button with ID `autoclic`.
 It will cost `500`.
-Once the autoclicker was purchased, it will disable the buy `button` of Autoclic.
+Once the autoclicker was purchased, it will disable the buy `button` of autoclic.

 ## Level 13: Buying a bonus
 Now we must buy a bonus that will increases the scores by 200  for 30 seconds on each click.
 Each click, score increases by `3` for 30 seconds to score and the bonus will be increased by `6` for each click.